 - It might cost more to insure a home with a pool, and heating it can drive up utility bills, and even run-of-the-mill maintenance can run $1,800 a year or more

 Do Pools Add or Detract From the Value of a Home?

 Whether a pool adds value to a home depends on where you live.
 According to the U.S. Consumer Product Safety Commission, the three most popular states for pool homes are California, Arizona, and Florida.
-The National Association of Realtors says an in-ground pool adds about 7.7% more in value to the home's market value.
+The National Association of Realtors says an in-ground pool adds about 7.7 percent more in value to the home's market value.
 However, in colder climates, such as Minnesota, a pool may add no value at all.